 The first step in acquiring a counseling license is to pass the National Counselor Exam (NCE) administered by the National Board for Certified Counselors (NBCC).
 The NCE is a multiple-choice, pass-or-fail exam that tests knowledge of CACREP’s eight counseling areas.
 Refer to the NBCC’s NCE handbook for more information about the exam.

 2. Submit a plan for supervision and accrue supervised experience.

 You must accrue at least 2,000 hours of post-graduate supervised experience including 800 hours of direct client contact and 100 hours of supervision to become an LPC.
 Submit the plan of supervision, transcripts, and exam results with the $100 application fee (as of October 2019).
 Your proposed supervisor must be an approved NBCC clinical supervisor, an approved AAMFT supervisor, or an LPC or related mental health professional with two years of experience or one year of experience and 15 hours of documented training in providing supervision.
-The Board provides a list of approved supervisors online.
 To keep track of your hours, use the supervision tracking form.
 More information about supervision requirements can be found in the Board’s administrative rules.

 3. Apply for and receive your LPC license.

 Once you have earned the required supervised experience, you can request your LPC license by completing the application form and paying the $100 licensing fee (as of October 2019).
 Once you receive your license, you may practice as LPC or continue your training to become an LPC-MH.
 To become an LPC-MH, follow the remaining steps.